mikkelee/MEOverlayView/README.markdown

 ## Features to add ##

-* resizing with corner handles
+* None at the moment :o

 ## Bugs/uncleanliness ##

+* Resizing corners are somewhat wonky to catch with the mouse.

 * Get a clearer idea of when it's a good idea to -refreshOverlays (ie. when should a view poll its data source?)